Song

 87 pieces of Ru porcelain of the Northern Song are known.
 Four of them are in private hands.

-On October 3 in Hong Kong, Sotheby's sells as lot 5 a 13 cm round brush washer This intense blue-green piece has an exceptionally shiny crackled surface.
-The press release of August 22 announces that it is expected in excess of HK $ 100M.
+A 13 cm round brush washer was sold for HK $ 294M by Sotheby's on October 3, 2017, lot 5.
+This intense blue-green piece has an exceptionally shiny crackled surface.
 Please watch the short video shared by the auction house.

 900-year-old dish to smash US$36 million auction world record for Chinese antiques https://t.co/U56WqVJCQB pic.twitter.com/H7bBHIqiIv